 The 10 days of intensified training involved a combination of HIIT sessions (four sessions of 6x5mins@90-100%VO2max) and moderate intensity training sessions (six sessions of 45-90mins @ 75%VO2max).

 What did the researchers find?
 Firstly, short-term intensified training increased protein abundance and mitochondrial gene expression.
 Highlighting, just how quickly you can adapt to interval training.
 Secondly, after just 10 days of intensified training, the relative workload was now significantly lower.
 And even though the workrate was the same, the subjects were now cycling at a much lower % of VO2max – 64% vs 72% of VO2 max.

 This highlights how important it is to increase workrate as our fitness improves.
 In fact, after just 10 days of intense training the subjects would have to increase their training workload by ~15% to get the same fitness benefit.
 This is further reinforced by the researchers findings, that mitochondrial gene expression – an indication of training adaptation – was decreased after training, when workload wasn’t adjusted to account for training adaptations.

 - Short term HIIT sessions and moderate intensity training led to significant increases in protein abundance and mitochondrial gene expression

 - Exercise intensity decreased at the same workload (post-training) from 72 to 64% VO2max

-- Mitochondrial gene expression – and therefore the level of training adaptation – was lower at the same workload after training
+- Mitochondrial gene expression – and therefore the level of training adaptation – was lower at the same workload following training.

-- Subjects would need to increase the workload by 15% to maintain the same relative exercise intensity after the training period
+- Subjects would need to increase workload by 15% to maintain the same relative exercise intensity after the training adaptation.